rabstolaf/bwsys/README.md

 # Cluster Management Training Documents

 This repository contains training documents for St. Olaf Cluster Management.
+This training is meant to give you some of the most important tools and technologies that you will use on the job as a Cluster Manager.
+You will use these skills to diagnose servers and set up resources on these servers for students and faculty at St. Olaf College.
+Depending on the specific team(s) you'll be working on, you may need to supplement these skills and knowledge.
+There is also additional training once you are on the job to help you understand what your role(s) entails.
+Good luck!

 ## First Steps